SmogDr/edar_coursebook/docs/03-rprog2.md

 works perfectly when you're working in one directory will not work at all once you move into a different working directory.

-As an example of a relative pathname, say you're working in the directory `RCourseFall2015` within the file structure shown in Figure \@ref(fig:filedirstructure), and you want to read in the `heat_mort.csv` file in the `CourseText` directory.
-To get from `RCourseFall2015` to that file, you'd need to look in the subdirectory `CourseText`, where you could find `heat_mort.csv`.
+As an example of a relative pathname, say you're working directory is `edar_coursebook` and you want to read in the `daily_show_guests.csv` file in the `data` directory (one of the `edar_coursebook` subdirectories).
+To get from `edar_coursebook` to that file, you'd need to look in the subdirectory `data`, where you could find `daily_show_guests.csv`.
 Therefore, the relative pathname from your working directory would be:

 ```
-"CourseText/heat_mort.csv"
+"data/daily_show_guests.csv"
 ```

 You can use this relative pathname to tell R where to find and read in the